jax-parker/rock-paper-scissors-lizard-spock/testing.md

    ![Game Page](testingmd-images/game-page.png)

-* As a visiting user, I want to be able visually see which choice I made.
+* As a visiting user, I want to be able visually see which choice I made & which choice the computer made.
-    * The user can clearly see which button they are targeting as it changes colour and the pointer turns into a hand.<br>
+    * The user can clearly see which button they are targeting as, on hover, it changes colour and the pointer turns into a hand.<br>
     * The user can see the image of the choice they made and the random choice of the computer.<br>

    ![Button Hover](testingmd-images/button-hover.png)